Future Public Health Fora

 Violence Prevention: Guns, Public Health, and Health Care

-Deborah B. Prothrow-Stith, Dean, College of Medicine, Charles R. Drew University College of Medicine
+Deborah B. Prothrow-Stith, College of Medicine, Charles R. Drew University of Medicine and Science.
+Cohosted with Boston University School of Social Work

 Monday, April 30, 2018 | 4:30–6 p.m. | Hiebert Lounge